 Unfortunately Speed Ledge does not make Kydex Holsters anymore, our Holster manufacturer was deployed and we don't have the demand to warrant a new supplier (or trust) - but don't despair you can make your own using an off the shelf Kydex holster with a light feature.
-We do plan on posting a video on how to do it by end of April 2019.

 The following works best with OWB holsters, but IWBs can be used.